cognominal/rolldice-rust-wasm/README.md

 - `index.html`: Entry point for the web application, including the "Roll Dice" button and the result display.
 - `README.md`: Documentation for the project.

-## Build instruction
+## Build and run instructions

-Assuming that rust and node are installed
+Assuming that rust and node are installed, as well as the vscode rust extensions.
+With vscode the [Rust Analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension should build the rust part as it changes.

 - cargo install wasm-pack                  # maybe or not, cuz I added it as dev dependancy
-- cargo build                              # build the rust part
+- cargo build                              # build the rust part, done by rust Analyser
 - wasm-pack build --target web --release   # build the web part

+You should serve index.html from some web server.
+In vscode, the [live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension can be used.
+You can run it from the `index.html` contextual menu and it will pop up a browser window.